 Students participating in the Second-Year Transformational Experience Program (STEP) have the opportunity to submit a proposal for a fellowship of up to $2,000 to use towards a STEP Signature Project they might otherwise not be able to do.
 One category of STEP Signature Projects is Service-Learning and Community Service.
 The purpose of doing Service-Learning and Community Service at the collegiate level, and as a STEP Signature Project, goes beyond simply doing direct service, something students might have experienced in high school.
 A STEP participant’s service project will put their own knowledge and academic goals into practice and allow them to critically explore the underlying causes, challenges, and politics related to a particular societal issue.

 With STEP support, students can create a service project at home, away, or abroad.
 Service abroad options are managed by the Office of International Affairs (OIA) and include both for-credit service-learning study abroad courses and select programs run by third-party organizations which do not carry course credit.
-The best way to explore these opportunities is by using OIA’s Education Abroad Search and entering ‘service’ as the keyword search.
+The best way to explore these opportunities is by using OIA’s Education Abroad Search and using the Advanced Search – Parameters – Program Features: service-learning sort option.

 There are also many opportunities for STEP students to travel domestically to participate in service projects.
 Buck-I-SERV is Ohio State’s alternative break program and provides students with a challenging and engaging opportunity to lead and learn through direct service experiences.
 Most Buck-I-SERV trips travel within the U.S., though a few special programs go abroad.
 For a STEP experience, students should consider how they can create a project that takes a Buck-I-SERV trip further, for example by examining how the social issues related to the trip’s service project appear in Columbus or by serving as a leader for Buck-I-SERV.
 Students can also organize their own service trips within the United States by working with a nonprofit partner, such as Habitat for Humanity, religious organizations, or various summer camps.